 The tour starts and ends in the regional capital of Turin, home to the 2006 Winter Olympics.
 There are good airline connections to Turin from within Europe including British Airways to London Gatwick and Ryanair to Stansted.
 There are good train services to Italian cities and across the border into France/Switzerland.
 Superb and varied walking: Alpine pastures teeming with wildflowers in Spring, pristine lakes surrounded by mountains, pretty vineyards and delightful villages.
 A slow paced itinerary staying in two delightful hotels.
 Opportunities to meet with chefs, winemakers and local producers.
 On occasions we will have our main meal at lunchtime with a lighter meal in a trattoria or winery in the evening.

-Meet at the Hotel Concord in Via Lagrange close to Porta Nuova station at 11.30am or Turin Airport at 12.30pm.
+Meet at the Hotel Concord in Via Lagrange close to Porta Nuova station at 11.30am.
+Alternatively we can meet you at Turin Airport at 10.30am.
 Drive (1.5hrs) to the medieval town of Saluzzo, the artistic jewel of Piedmont nestled at the foot of Monviso (3841m).
 En route we stop to visit Racconigi, the summer palace of the Royal House of Savoy.
 We spend the next 4 nights in a very comfortable, peaceful, restored Cascina (farmhouse), Antico Podere Propano, just on the edge of town.
 Dinner this evening is at an elegant restaurant at the Abbey of Staffarda.
 To read more about the restaurant at Staffarda see our recent Blog.

 In the morning we visit the medieval town of Saluzzo before a gentle walk along quiet country lanes and through chestnut woods leads us to the 13th century castle at Manta.
 After a picnic lunch enjoy a private guided tour of the castle with its delightful frescoes.
 Later in the day we visit the Cistercian Abbey at Staffarda before dinner in town.
 (7.3km/4.6miles)